open/close all folders

 - Excellen Browning of Super Robot Wars Compact 2 and its Video Game Remake Impact is a Boisterous Bruiser, who so happens to be the heroine, making this a rare case.
 Much of the boisterousness is mixed alongside her being a Hard Drinking Party Manic Pixie Dream Girl.

-- In Avatar: The Last Airbender, Aang is the male equivalent of a Magical Girlfriend who fights using She-Fu.
+- In Avatar: The Last Airbender, Aang is a Magical Boyfriend who fights using She-Fu.
 Meanwhile, Toph the Big Guy is a 12-year-old blind girl.

 - During the episode in Yukon of Total Drama World Tour, Noah receives a Marshmallow Hell from Owen, after Bridgette didn't let him hug her.